KevinKra/My_notes/AWS/Guru_path/Apprentice/Cloud-Practitioner/notes.md

 - AWS Artifact features a comprehensive list of access-controlled documents relevant to compliance and security in the AWS cloud.

+#### Compliance Certifications Overview

+- PCI DSS Level 1 - attests to the security of the AWS platform regarding credit card transactions.

 ### AWS Shared Responsibility Model

 - While AWS manages the security _of_ the cloud, security _in_ the cloud is the responsibility of the customer .
 Customers retain control of what security they choose to implement to protect their own content, platform, applications, systems and networks, no differently than they would in an on-site data center.